perl11/perl11-blog/content/safeclib-3.3.md

-So only some errors can be detected with gcc at compile-time, not all run-time checks can be performed at compile-time, and as such the run-time has to do it with a ~10% performance degration.
+So only some errors can be detected with gcc at compile-time, not all run-time checks can be performed at compile-time, and as such the run-time has to suffer from a ~10% performance degradation.

 There's also Intel's MPX **Pointer Bounds Checker** using special registers and a hardware hash table for each pointer to hold the size